 For more details, we’ve got a massive guide on how to get from Cartagena to Santa Marta!

 Minca is about 45 minutes away from Santa Marta via taxi or moto-taxi.
-The budget-friendly option is to take a colectivo, a shared shuttle.
+The budget-friendly option is to take a collectivo, a shared shuttle.
+You can prebook your shuttle online on Bookaway, to avoid missing a seat on busy shuttles.

 The Minca colectivo to Santa Marta is located at the corner of Carrera 9 and Calle 12, in the Mercado Publico in Centro.